Iron Man 3: Filming

-Filming began in Wilmington, North Carolina, on May 23, 2012 at EUE/Screen Gems Studios, with the working title Caged Heat.
+Filming began in Wilmington, North Carolina, on May 23, 2012, at EUE/Screen Gems Studios, with the working title Caged Heat.
 Cinematographer John Toll opted to work with digital cameras for the first time in his career, as he found them more convenient for a visual effects-heavy production.
 Toll shot the film primarily on the Arri Alexa camera.
 From June 4 through June 6, 2012, filming took place in Cary, North Carolina, at the Epic Games headquarters and SAS Institute, with a large Christmas tree set up on the front lawn.
 A scene was also shot at the Wilmington International Airport.
 The Port of Wilmington served as a location for the oil tanker in the climactic battle, along with a soundstage recreation of the dock.
 The crumbling house itself was filmed in a hydraulic-powered giubo platform that could bend and split into two pieces.
 All the interior footage had practical effects, including debris and explosions, with computer graphics used only to add exteriors and Iron Man's armor.

 From July 19 to August 1, 2012, filming took place on Oak Island, North Carolina, to "film aerial drops over the Atlantic Ocean."
 They were done for the scene where Iron Man rescues the people falling from the Air Force One over Miami, which were originally envisioned done with green screen effects, but were changed to using actual skydivers as second unit director Brian Smrz knew the Red Bull skydiving team.
-Computer graphics were only employed to add clouds, the destroyed plane and matte paintings of the Florida coastline in the background, replace a stand-in with the Iron Man armor, and some digital compositing to combine different takes of the skydivers together.
+Computer graphics were employed only to add clouds, the destroyed plane and matte paintings of the Florida coastline in the background, replace a stand-in with the Iron Man armor, and some digital compositing to combine different takes of the skydivers together.
 Filming took place in Rose Hill, North Carolina, in early August 2012, and the town's name was incorporated into the script as the Tennessee city Stark visits.
 On August 14, actress Dale Dickey said she had been cast in the film, and was currently shooting her scenes.
 The following day, production was halted when Downey suffered an ankle injury.
 During the break, Black and Pearce made more script revisions before shooting resumed by August 24.